ContinuityControl/continuitycontrol.github.io/_posts/2015-05-14-our-mission-creek-innovation-awesomeness-adventures-part-1-of-1-the-saga-begins-and-ends.md

 Thanks to [Chef](https://www.chef.io/chef/) sponsoring tickets, we (Daria and Trish) were able to attend the Innovation section of the Mission Creek Festival in Iowa City, IA.
 Mission Creek is a community based event that is focused on inspiring people with music, film, food, and writing.
 Most recently, i.e. last year, a BizTech/TechEntre component was added (which was the section we attended bee-tee-dubs).
 Basically, the Mission Creek Festival is a celebration of all things in life worth having, which we were so lucky to be a part of this year.

+The Mission Creek Festival was put on by some awesome staff, but most awesomest of all was [Wes Beary](https://twitter.com/geemus) of [Heroku](https://www.heroku.com/).
+Without him, the Innovation portion of the festival would not have existed.
+He organized and ran the Innovation event this year, and gathered all of the great speakers.
+One fantastical job, Wes!

 The Innovation component focuses "[...] on how we can reach toward the future by building diversity, creating and maintaining communities.
 It highlights both hardships and successes that have made leaders successful."
   - [http://www.missionfreak.com/innovation/](http://www.missionfreak.com/innovation/)